FirstHR

 Stage 4: Integration (Weeks 4-12)

 By month two, new hires should be taking on more responsibility.
 They participate in meetings, own parts of projects, and work with less supervision.
-This is when relationships deepen and they start feeling like part of the team.
+Regular check-in conversations during this phase catch problems before they become resignation letters.

 Stage 5: Ongoing Development (3+ Months)